bhanug/misframe/content/2015/03/07/state-of-the-state-part-iii.md

 <blockquote class="twitter-tweet" lang="en"><p>More progress! <a href="http://t.co/UBG4gDBjvA">pic.twitter.com/UBG4gDBjvA</a></p>&mdash; Preetam Jinka (@PreetamJinka) <a href="https://twitter.com/PreetamJinka/status/521866847608922112">October 14, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The issue was always getting graphs "right."
 Every method I used seemed like a hack.
 And they *were* hacks.
 Nothing I used was specifically made for time series data.
 Bolt and SQLite are not very well suited for time series, and metricstore is as about as good as storing a CSV for each metric.
 I needed something better.
-A couple of days of thinking and about three days of coding, I had something I named *catena*.
+After a couple of days of thinking and about three days of coding, I had something I named *catena*.

 Catena
 ---